Carrieww/comp-2113-project/README.md

     Gold -- purchase
     Keys(^ for @, & for $) -- open the door in each floor of the tower
  * Battle rule: It is a turn based battle.
 For each turn, you will suffer a decrease in HP determined by (your rival's ATK - your DEF).
 Your rival will suffer a decrease in HP determined by (your ATK - your rival's DEF).
 When one's HP decreases below or equal to 0, the battle ends.
- * Special rules: Your EXP and gold will increase by winning battles.
+ * Special rules: Your EXP, ATK, DEF and gold will increase by winning battles.
 You can collect, sell or buy special items to increase your ATK, DEF, HP and EXP.
-There are two keys: ^ and & to open the door of @ and $ and the number of keys you possess will appear on your screen.
+There are two keys: ^ and & to open the door of @ and $ respectively.
+The number of keys you possess will appear on the screen.
  * Enjoy this game and try to be a good programmer!

 3. List of features
    1. Small monsters represented by 'm' have randomly generated locations for each game.
 The question asked by big monsters represented by 'M' are also randomly generated.
-   2. For the map, we will use dynamic array to store the status of each point, e.g. rival, boss, door, wall, special item, etc. For the status of the player, we will use a 1-dimension array to store the attribute of the character plus the location of the character including the floor of the tower.
+   2. For the map, we use dynamic array to store the status of each point, e.g. rival, boss, door, special item, etc. For the status of the player, we use a 1-dimension array to store the attribute of the character and the floor of the tower, especially for loading status next time.
-   3. We will use dynamic memory management to optimize the efficiency of memory usage, after the player presses 'q' to exit the game, we will release the memory allocated.
+   3. We use dynamic memory management to optimize the efficiency of memory usage, after the player presses 'q' to exit the game, we will release the memory allocated.
-   4. Once the player decided to save the game status and leave, we will output a text file called "player_name.txt" to record the player's current status.
-If the program does not detect such text file named "player_name.txt", it will set level 1 as the default input, otherwise, it will input the file and load corresponding data.
+   4. Once the player decided to save the game status and leave, we will output a text file called "player_name.txt" to output file to record the player's current status.
+If the program does not detect such text file named "player_name.txt", it will set level 1 and default role attributes as the default input, otherwise, it will input the file and load corresponding data.
    5. Since each floor of the tower is a bit different, we will use 4 different files to store different floors, and the player can simply execute our main program to get into the game.

 4. How to play